-In this post, I’m doing a complete review of PrimaveraReader.
+In this post, I’m doing a complete review of PrimaveraReader (now ScheduleReader).

 When it first launched, PrimaveraReader XER viewer was an intriguing alternative to importing .xer files in your database to view the contents.
 But the tool was a bit too new to do a deep dive.
 Now, having a few releases under its belt (currently version 3.5), I’m convinced PrimaveraReader is a tool that will become essential to any company using Primavera P6 or working with other companies that do.

 If you manage your construction & engineering projects with Primavera P6 Professional Project Management, you know how expensive it can be to get everyone on your team a full working license.
 Primavera P6 Professional licenses cost approximately $2500 USD each and if you need a bunch for your project team, the cost is going to set you back.

 And maybe you don’t need your whole team trained-up and becoming experts on Primavera P6 (we can help you if you do).
 But you DO want to share your Primavera P6 project information with the team, whatever their roles might be.